 Another simple technique that costs nothing, can be practiced for less than 10 minutes, controls stress, reduces anxiety, improves cardiovascular health, and also helps to feel relaxed.
 Everyday short meditations to reduce stress help one relax their muscles starting from the feet and progress up to the face.
 The technique requires a little practice but over time one can achieve a state of relaxation.
 Stress reduction meditation exercises if practiced consistently, help to reprogram the brain and prove to be an effective stress-management tool.
 Meditation has been proven through scientific research to alleviate stress within just eight weeks of regular practice.

 Walking, a regular visit to the gym, running, swimming, jogging are regular, repetitive movements that help to forget stress.
 Simply concentrating on a set of movements can be meditative like pounding the treadmill to leave that stress behind.
-Any kind of physical activity encourages the production of endorphins ( the “happy chemicals” of the brain).
-Most people who go for a run wax eloquent about how good they feel when their heartbeats harder, helps to breathe faster, and feel relaxed.
-Physical exercise releases hormones that serve as a natural pain-killer and induce sleep blanking out the stress and anxiety.
+Any kind of physical activity encourages the production of endorphins ( the happy chemicals of the brain).
+Most people who go for a run wax eloquent about how good they feel when their heartbeats harder help to breathe faster and feel relaxed.
+Physical exercise releases hormones that serve as a natural pain-killer and induce sleep blanking out stress and anxiety.